Bruce Croxon

 Bruce Croxon (born January 1, 1960) is a Canadian entrepreneur, television personality, and venture capitalist.
 Croxon is currently a partner at Round13 Capital and co-host of BNN's TV show, The Disruptors.
-Croxon co-founded the dating website Lavalife and joined the cast of CBC's Dragons' Den from 2011-2013.
+Croxon co-founded the dating website Lavalife and joined the cast of CBC's Dragons' Den from 2011 to 2013.

 Lavalife

 Bruce Croxon co-founded Lavalife in 1987 with partners, Nick Paine, David Chamandy and Ed Lum.
-Partner, chairman and CEO, Croxon helped lead the company’s growth, achieving revenue of just under $100 million with over two million users.
-In 2004, Croxon led the sale of the company for $152.5 million USD to MemberWorks Inc.
+Partner, chairman and CEO, Croxon helped lead the company's growth, achieving revenue of just under $100 million with over two million users.
+In 2004, Croxon led the sale of the company for US$152.5 million to MemberWorks Inc.